 Ziplinks is the new name for the old Quick Links method of rapid link creation and whose function has been completely rewritten as of v8.6.0.
 The ziplinks method is particularly useful for adding references to glossary terms, frequently-used sources, or oft-mentioned people and places; in fact anything where the destination note name makes logical anchor text for the link.

 Note that the ziplinks method is keyboard-centric, albeit enhanced, of creating normal text links with normal link anchor text.
 Once the link is generated, the link anchor is no different from any other text link anchor, i.e. the ziplinks method do not create a special type of anchor text.
-The is no link that is a 'ziplink'.
+There is no specific type of link that is a 'ziplink'.

 To use the ziplinks method to a named note, precede the name of the note with two square brackets and follow its name with two square brackets like this

 [[like this]].
 If there is no note with this name in the document, Tinderbox will create one as the sibling of the note being editing.